-John Houston enters his 16th season as the associate athletics trainer at the University of Houston, serving as the primary athletics trainer for men's basketball and assisting with all teams.
+John Houston enters his 21st season as the associate athletics trainer at the University of Houston, serving as the primary athletics trainer for Men's Basketball and Men's Golf.

-Houston handles the men's basketball team's day-to-day needs within the sports medicine program, including the evaluation of injuries, oversight of treatment and rehabilitation programs, coordination of physician care and scheduling of preseason physical exams.
-In addition, he serves as the team's travel coordinator.
+Houston handles the Men's Basketball team's day-to-day needs within the sports medicine program, including the evaluation of injuries, oversight of treatment and rehabilitation programs, coordination of physician care and scheduling of preseason physical exams.

 He returned to the state of Texas after serving three years as the assistant athletics trainer at Marshall.
 While there, Houston was the primary athletics trainer for the men's basketball team and assisted with other teams.